 The technique of laparoscopic enterocele repair begins with identification of the vaginal vault apex, the proximal uterosacral ligaments and the course of the pelvic ureter.
 The identification of the vaginal vault and the delineation of the rectovaginal and pubocervical fascia are facilitated by the use of a vaginal probe.
-Using the vaginal probe (figure 3), traction is placed cephalad and ventrally, causing the uterosacral ligaments to stretch so they can be identified and traced backward their most proximal point of origin, lateral to the sacrum.
+Using the vaginal probe (Fig. 13.2), traction is placed cephalad and ventrally, causing the uterosacral ligaments to stretch so they can be identified and traced backward their most proximal point of origin, lateral to the sacrum.
 In many cases the uterosacral ligaments are of very poor quality and/or very stretched out and therefore that is why we believe that the utilization of mesh to suspend the apex and ultimately assist in enterocele repair shows superior cure rates compared to trying to utilize ligaments that have already failed.
-An apical enterocele is often encountered with vault prolapse.
-The vault is elevated up into the pelvis with an EEA sizer and the excess vaginal epithelium is identified (Figure 4).

 The peritoneum overlying the vaginal apex is incised to expose the pubocervical fascia anteriorly and the rectovaginal fascia posteriorly.
 If the edge of the bladder is difficult to identify, the bladder is retrograde filled with sterile water to help identify the edge and then the bladder is dissected off of the anterior apical portion of the vagina.
-Likewise if the recto-vaginal space is difficult to identify, a rectal probe can be placed to identify the rectum and the peritoneum incised between the rectum and the vagina.
+Likewise, if the rectovaginal space is difficult to identify, a rectal probe can be placed to identify the rectum and the peritoneum incised between the rectum and the vagina.
 The rectovaginal space can then be identified and the rectum dissected of the posterior wall of the vagina, almost all the way down to the perineal body.
-If the enterocele sac is large, it may be excised and the apical edges of the pubocervical and rectovaginal fascia should be exposed (Figure 5).
-The excess vaginal epithelium is excised to get down to the level of the pubocervical fascia anteriorly and the rectovaginal septum posteriorly.
-The cuff is then reapproximated with interrupted sutures.
-If the enterocele sac is smaller, the pubocervical fascia and rectovaginal septum can be re-approximated at the apex with plication sutures, therefore avoiding excision.
+If the enterocele sac is large, it may be excised and the apical edges of the pubocervical and rectovaginal fascia should be exposed (Figs 13.3A and B), otherwise the enterocele sac can be reduced by placing interrupted sutures from the pubocervical fascia anterior to the rectovaginal septum posterior.
 The enterocele repair is further supported by the placement of the Y-mesh over the apex of the vagina, as the anterior leaf goes approximately 1/3 of the way down the anterior vaginal wall and the posterior leaf, approximately 2/3 of the way down the posterior wall (ensuring attachment of the mesh to the pubocervical fascia anterior and the rectovaginal fascia posterior).